alper/alpernl/content/posts/graham-harman-at-the-universitat-der-kunste/index.md

   - /dingen/2013/04/graham-harman-at-the-universitat-der-kunste/

 ---
 Last Monday I heard [Graham Harman](http://doctorzamalek2.wordpress.com/) give [the International Flusser Lecture](http://www.flusser-archive.org/publications/internationalflusserlectures) in Berlin.
 The lecture was in German and for me as a non-native speaker somewhat hard to follow, but the present Germans loved it.
-‘The English dominated academia’ seems to be problematic for them ((I have been in that conundrum myself and experienced that talking in English to a traditional German audience results in a > 75% loss of signal and a total negation of empathy.)).
+‘The English dominated academia’ seems to be problematic for them [^1].

 Harman put Heidegger, McLuhan and [Clement Greenberg](http://en.wikipedia.org/wiki/Clement_Greenberg) through a comparison and treated their views on the surface of things and their essence.
 Greenberg sounded to have been thrown in to make a connection to the art world.